Spiritual Visions & Sensory Deprivation Tanks

 In my float experience, I found that the visions I received were better than those I would normally receive in a regular bath at home.
 Better, meaning not that they necessarily held more importance than any of my other visions, but they were more pronounced, clearer to see, and easier for me to distinctly interpret.

-Like Halcyon Staff suggests, I wouldn't fret over what you may or may not see, may or may not experience when you go.
+As Halcyon Staff suggests, I wouldn't fret over what you may or may not see, may or may not experience when you go.
+Just go.
+And let what happens, happen.

 Amanda Linette Meder